Today's Articles

 Caesar on stage

 On this date in 1981, Charles Fuller's "A Soldier's Play" premiered in NYC.
-The play is a murder mystery or "courtroom" drama that involves the search for the murderer of Sgt.
+The play is a murder mystery or "courtroom" drama about the search for the murderer of Sgt.
 Vernon Waters, chillingly played by Adolph Caesar on stage and in the film.

 Soon staged and produced on November 28, 1981, at Theatre Four in New York City by the Negro Ensemble Company under the direction of Douglas Turner Ward, "Soldier's Play" had a lengthy run and won Fuller Pulitzer Prize for Drama.